content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 `func (o *ContainerContainerPullThroughDistributionResponse) UnsetRepository()`

 UnsetRepository ensures that no value is present for Repository, not even an explicit nil
-### GetPulpHref

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpHref() string`

-GetPulpHref returns the PulpHref field if non-nil, zero value otherwise.

-### GetPulpHrefOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpHrefOk() (*string, bool)`

-GetPulpHrefOk returns a tuple with the PulpHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPulpHref

-`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpHref(v string)`

-SetPulpHref sets PulpHref field to given value.

-### HasPulpHref

-`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpHref() bool`

-HasPulpHref returns a boolean if a field has been set.

-### GetNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSince() string`

-GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

-### GetNoContentChangeSinceOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

-GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) SetNoContentChangeSince(v string)`

-SetNoContentChangeSince sets NoContentChangeSince field to given value.

-### HasNoContentChangeSince

-`func (o *ContainerContainerPullThroughDistributionResponse) HasNoContentChangeSince() bool`

-HasNoContentChangeSince returns a boolean if a field has been set.

 ### GetName

 `func (o *ContainerContainerPullThroughDistributionResponse) GetName() string`